California to fine developer for building pricey beach hotel

 This Monday, May 6, 2019 photo shows the exterior of the Shore Hotel in Santa Monica, Calif.
 The California Coastal Commission is fining the hotel's developer $15 million for building the high-priced hotel near the Santa Monica Pier after obtaining a permit for a property with moderately priced rooms.
 Officials say Sunshine Enterprises perpetrated a "bait and switch" while violating the state's landmark Coastal Act, which enshrines public access to beach areas.
 (AP Photo/Jae C. Hong)

-A developer could be hit with a record $25 million in fines and fees for constructing a high-priced hotel on the Southern California coast after obtaining a permit for a property with moderately priced rooms.
+A developer could be hit Wednesday with a record $25 million in fines and fees for constructing a high-priced hotel on the Southern California coast after obtaining a permit for a property with moderately priced rooms, in what state officials called a "bait-and-switch" building scheme.

 Continue Reading Below

-The California Coastal Commission is expected Wednesday to approve a $15 million fine and recommend an additional $9.5 million in mitigation fees for Sunshine Enterprises.
+"We hope this is a painful price to pay.
+We want this to be a deterrent," Willis said Tuesday.

-Officials say the developer violated the state's landmark Coastal Act that protects public beach access and availability of less-expensive rooms.
+Sunshine Enterprises was permitted to rebuild and expand two motels — the Pacific Sands and a Travelodge — that were among a dwindling number of affordable accommodations along a tourist-heavy strip of pricey hotels near the Santa Monica Pier.
+The new hotel would not offer a bar, restaurant, spa or other "luxury" amenities and rooms would cost about $165 a night, according to the permit application.

-Sunshine Enterprises was permitted to expand two modest hotels near the Santa Monica Pier, offering rooms for about $165 a night.
-The company let the permit expire and instead built the Shore Hotel, where rooms cost between $300 and $800.
+But the company let the permit expire and instead built the boutique Shore Hotel, where rooms with a "bed and breakfast package" start at around $300 and ones featuring Pacific Ocean views can run up to $800, documents show.

-Sunshine Enterprises says it regrets the violations and will do what it takes to comply with the commission going forward.
+Under the landmark Coastal Act, the commission protects resources including marine habitat, fisheries, shoreline public access and less-expensive visitor accommodations.

 Advertisement